Debbie Hughes: Early career

-Hughes is the granddaughter of Hildegarde Hamilton, an impressionist painter, well known in the U.S and Europe.
+Hughes is the granddaughter of Hildegarde Hamilton, an impressionist painter, well known in the U.S. and Europe.
 Hughes received her BA from Furman University.
 Her first published cover was for Science Fiction Chronicle.
 Her next book covers appeared on Baen Books in 1989 which included covers for Roger Zelazny, Aline Boucher Kaplan and Don Wismer.
-This was followed by frontispiece work for Easton Press/MBI books which included illustration for such authors as Alexei Panshin, Sir Kingsley Amis, Charles Pellegrino, Mike Resnick, Allen Steel, Gentry Lee, Sheri S. Tepper, Spider Robinson, and Jack McDevitt.
+This was followed by frontispiece work for Easton Press/MBI books which included illustration for such authors as Alexei Panshin, Sir Kingsley Amis, Charles Pellegrino, Mike Resnick, Allen Steele, Gentry Lee, Sheri S. Tepper, Spider Robinson, and Jack McDevitt.

 Hughes did interior color illustrations for Amazing Stories Magazine, Science Fiction Age Magazine and Realms of Fantasy Magazine.
 She created interior illustrations for Ben Bova, Martha Soukup, A.J.
 Austin, Vivian Vande Velde, Deborah Wheeler, Gary W. Herring, and Joyce K. Jensen.

 In her work for a CD Rom Company: The Bookworm, Hughes illustrated the entire book Little Women with over 45 illustrations.
 She illustrated the works of Edgar Allan Poe with 12 illustrations, Nathaniel Hawthorne's The Scarlet Letter with seven illustrations and Mary Shelley's Frankenstein with 10 illustrations.
 From 1992 to 1994, Hughes did illustration work for Cyberflix, a local game company in Knoxville, TN.
 Cyberflix also signed on with Paramount Interactive and as a result Debbie worked for both companies.
 She worked on the CD Rom titles: Title JumpRaven, Viper and Dust.
 She went on to work for The Bookworm and The Learning Company.
 At the Learning Company she illustrated for numerous Language learning CD titles and she also worked on the Title: Reader Rabbit.